Economics

 The Bachelor of Arts in Economics provides students with a foundation in economic theory while allowing them to apply what they have learned in real-world settings.
 The program fully exposes students to the primary methods of economic inquiry and analysis.
 Courses in the program call on students to use both quantitative and qualitative reasoning to analyze and explain economic events and problems.
 Students also develop practical skills in collecting and statistically analyzing economic data to reach conclusions about economic issues.
 The undergraduate program in economics provides excellent preparation for students planning to enter careers in business, government, and non-profit organizations.
 It can also serve to adequately prepare students for advanced graduate and professional studies in economics, business, public policy, urban and regional planning, law, and other related fields.

-The Master of Arts in Economics allows students to pursue advanced study in economics and focuses on theoretical foundations and real-world applications.
+The Master of Science in Quantitative Economics allows students to pursue advanced study in economics and focuses on theoretical foundations and real-world applications.
 The program requires students to develop skills in the mathematical modeling of economic theory and statistical analysis of economic data, as well as in the writing and communicating of economic ideas.
-The M.A. program provides excellent advanced training for students wishing to obtain professional positions as researchers or administrators in private businesses, governmental agencies, or non-profit organizations.
+The M.S. program provides excellent advanced training for students wishing to obtain professional positions as researchers or administrators in private businesses, governmental agencies, or non-profit organizations.
 The program also offers a solid foundation for students interested in continuing their graduate studies in Ph.D. programs elsewhere.

 Career Outlook

 Both the undergraduate and graduate programs prepare students for a wide variety of careers in business, government, and non-profit organizations.
 Practical orientation and a strong emphasis on quantitative reasoning allow graduates of these programs to move into interesting and promising careers in a number of fields.
 Undergraduate students majoring in economics, particularly those who have supplemented their program with additional coursework in accounting, finance, and computer programming, are very attractive job candidates.
 Graduate students in the master's program develop advanced theoretical, statistical, and data analytic skills, which allow them to compete successfully for more advanced positions.
 Economics majors from SF State have recently been placed in entry-level positions in business management, marketing, financial services, research consulting firms, public policy analysis, teaching, and many other fields.
 The undergraduate major also provides excellent preparation for advanced graduate and professional studies in economics and related disciplines.
-SF State graduates of the M.A. program have recently been placed in advanced positions with public utilities, economics consulting firms, the research divisions of large companies, and local and state governmental agencies, while other SF State M.A. graduates have been admitted to top Ph.D. granting institutions.
+SF State graduates of the M.S. program have recently been placed in advanced positions with public utilities, economics consulting firms, the research divisions of large companies, and local and state governmental agencies, while other SF State M.S. graduates have been admitted to top Ph.D. granting institutions.

 Professor